JuanAntonio-pixel/JuanAntonio-pixel/README.md

 - 👋 Hi, I’m @JuanAntonio-pixel
-- 👀 I’m interested in ... opening the door to a career path in coding.
+- 👀 I’m interested in ... opening a door to a career path in coding.
 - 🌱 I’m currently learning ... to code, more specifically the basics of coding!
 - 💞️ I’m looking to collaborate on ...
 Different projects where I could grow into a professional.
 - 📫 How to reach me ... juanfeliciano991@gmail.com